jendbermejo/docker-demo/README.md

     node2 = Swarm Worker
   ```
 * [Jenkins](https://jenkins.io/doc/book/installing/#downloading-and-running-jenkins-in-docker) - Docker image of Jenkins
-* [Visualizer](http://callistaenterprise.se/blogg/teknik/2017/12/18/docker-in-swarm-mode-on-docker-in-docker/) - to be able to monitor the state of the cluster
+* <i>Optional </i>[Visualizer](http://callistaenterprise.se/blogg/teknik/2017/12/18/docker-in-swarm-mode-on-docker-in-docker/) - to be able to monitor the state of the cluster

 ## Installation

-1. Create 2 VMs on you local machine using docker-machine create.
+1. Create <b>2 VMs</b> on you local machine using docker-machine create.
 Make sure VirtualBox is installed on your mac as well.

    I did not create the docker machines in my Jenkins server since I already have a VirtualBox installed in my Mac.
 I will later just add my remote VMs (docker machines) to my Jenkins server so I could run commands remotely to my docker swarm manager.
 Please see detailed guide on how to Connect your Jenkins server to a remote Docker host.